 Since its founding in 1948, the International Maritime Organisation (IMO) has played a key part in the structuring of policy and procedure across the global maritime industry.
-Alongside its sister-agency, the International Labour Organisation (ILO), a number of crucial, internationally recognized agreements have been enforced.
+Alongside its sister-agency, the International Labour Organisation (ILO), several crucial, internationally recognized agreements have been enforced.